psychoinformatics-de/studyforrest-www/src/content/Articles/reallifecognition_contest_aftermath.rst

 Given all these numbers, I am quite curious whether we will see any 3rd-party use of the released data within the next 12 months.
-If we do, I'll do my best to ask the respective scientists whether they knew about the contest, and, if so, what prevented them from participating.
+If we do, I'll do my best to ask the respective scientists whether they knew about the contest, and, if so, what had prevented them from participating.

 **... time certainly was**

-I anticpate that a common reason would be "lack of time".
+I anticipate that a common reason would be "lack of time".
 Five months from announcement to submission deadline may have been too short.
 Individual feedback from some groups seems to suggest that.
 Unfortunately, given publication procedures and fiscal necessities there was little that could have been done differently.

 But even with little time, lots of smaller contributions would have been possible.
-I was a little surprised to see all of our submission be based on a (mostly novel) fMRI-based data analysis.
+I was a little surprised to see all of the submissions be based on a (mostly novel) fMRI-based data analysis.
 There were no data contributions, although one can argue that even a relatively simple annotation of the movie stimulus could have contributed something that would have enabled a completely